Legendary film actor Kirk Douglas dies aged 103 | DW | 05.02.2020

-His son and fellow actor Michael confirmed the death of the Hollywood star.
+His son Michael confirmed the death of the Hollywood star in a social media post.
 Kirk Douglas was best known for his roles in "Spartacus" and "The Vikings" in a career that stretched across seven decades.

 Hollywood Actor Kirk Douglas has died at the age of 103, his son Michael Douglas announced on Wednesday.